 - Stage 9: The completion of residential facilities — including the establishment of a Goshen Homeowner’s Association (HOA) to govern Goshen’s residential properties — would occur during this final phase of development as Dai Colony becomes the City of Goshen.

 We cannot make the dream of Goshen a reality without your support.
-With your donations, we can obtain the Shadow Mesa Ranch property and develop it into Dai Mission first, then nurture it further into Goshen.
+With your aid and donations, we can locate and obtain a site for our planned colony and develop it into Dai Mission first, then nurture it further into Goshen month-by-month.
 With your labor and your assistance in getting the word out to sympathetic ears, we can build the streets, greenhouses, and facilities of this dream.

 Keep your eyes on this page and on our News page for future updates about this exciting project!